 "v.
-Provide details of the processes the retailer will use to work with the domestic customer and where appropriate a financial counsellor to assess the appropriate options to be provided by the retailer." - Clause 71A, ERC V11 omits this provision.
-Clauses 71A(1)(a) and (1)(b), ERC V11 respectively refer to process to identify customers experiencing hardship and processes for early response.
+Provide details of the processes the retailer will use to work with the Action 96: Address any drafting and domestic customer and where appropriate a financial counsellor to assess the appropriate options to be provided by the retailer." -Clause 71A, ERC V11 omits this provision.
+Clauses 71A(1)(a) and (1)(b), ERC V11 respectively refer to process to identify customers experiencing hardship processes for early response.
 However, those provisions do not cover the entire process involved with working with the customer and financial counsellor.

 "vi.
-Offer fair and reasonable payment options with fair and reasonable instalment intervals that accommodate the particular circumstances of domestic customers in financial hardship and to monitor the domestic customer's payments, including the accumulation of debt"-There is no similar provision in clause 71A(1); it should be stipulated as a minimum requirement for a customer hardship policy, this should be part of what the retailer communicates across to customers.
+Offer fair and reasonable payment options with fair and reasonable instalment intervals that accommodate the particular domestic circumstances of customers in financial hardship and to monitor the domestic customer's including payments. accumulation of debt" -There is no similar provision in clause 71A(1); it should be stipulated as a minimum requirement for a customer hardship policy, this should be part of what the retailer communicates across to customers.